 At this morning’s breakfast event, tables were lined up in two long rows.
-Many of the attendees didn’t bother to stand up so they were invisible to those sitting either side of them and to the other side of the room.
+Many of the attendees didn’t bother to stand up so they were invisible to those sitting on either side of them and to the other side of the room.
 Only one person actually got up and stood at the front of the room so that everyone could see him.
 Others spoke into their chest so quietly that it was impossible to hear even in a quiet room.
 To make an impression, you need to be seen and heard.
-That also includes making sure that you don’t spend too long networking one to one and you at least attempt to meet a decent number of attendees rather than monopolising one or two people.
+That also includes making sure that you don’t spend too long networking one to one and you at least attempt to meet a decent number of attendees rather than monopolizing one or two people.

-5. It Ain’t what you Say, it’s the Way that you Say it
+5. It Ain’t What you Say, it’s the Way that you Say it

-Research from Professor Albert Mehrabian in the 1960’s helped us to understand that only 7% of the impact of human communication is related to Words whereas 38% comes from Tone and 55% Body Language.
-With this in mind, think about your pace and tone when you speak (especially when addressing the whole audience) and make sure that you aren’t monotone, dull, uninspiring and use boring language.
+Research from Professor Albert Mehrabian in the 1960s helped us to understand that only 7% of the impact of human communication is related to Words whereas 38% comes from Tone and 55% Body Language.
+With this in mind, think about your pace and tone when you speak (especially when addressing the whole audience) and make sure that you aren’t monotone, dull, uninspiring, and use boring language.
 Use compelling language and try to be more animated but not like a clown!
 Try to make eye contact by scanning the room as you speak.
 Smile and engage with all those listening rather than just the one person opposite.

 6. Check out the Attendees in Advance

 If the delegate list is available beforehand, plan who you’d like to speak to.
-It makes best use of your time.
+It makes the best use of your time.
 If the list is only available on the door, spend a little time when you arrive to work out who might be interesting.
-Ask the organiser to introduce you if that’s possible.
+Ask the organizer to introduce you if that’s possible.
 You have limited time so make the most of the tools available.

-7. Avoid too much and too Little?
+7. Avoid too much and too little?

 When standing up to speak, normally around one minute is allocated for each attendee.
 Once again, make the most of your time.
-Don’t drone on beyond the one minute or people will switch off.
+Don’t drone on beyond one minute or people will switch off.
 Less is more.
 If you say the right things succinctly and there is an interest, that person may well come and find you after everyone has spoken.
 Focus on being interesting.
 Equally, don’t waste your time by being too brief.
-You need to clarify who you are, why you’re good at what you do and who you work for so that attendees can focus upon their needs or a possible referral for you.
+You need to clarify who you are, why you’re good at what you do, and who you work for so that attendees can focus upon their needs or a possible referral for you.

 8. More Listening less Talking

-Too many networking attendees love to talk at you.
+Too many networking attendees love to talk to you.
 The skill is to encourage an even amount of talking and listening so that there is a fair exchange when chatting one to one.
-Equally, if you’re not listening to people as they are standing up to deliver their one minute speech, how can you help them and also identify opportunities for you?
+Equally, if you’re not listening to people as they are standing up to deliver their one-minute speech, how can you help them and also identify opportunities for you?
 Plan what you’re going to present before you arrive and not while others are presenting.
 Make sure you listen to them and try to help your fellow networkers to find what they want.

 9. Follow up